 The text should look like this.

-- Create a new layer on top of all layers, and call it “texture”.
-Press the Ctrl key, and click on the text layer’s thumbnail to create a selection.
+Create a new layer on top of all layers, and call it texture.
+Ctrl/Cmd + click the text layer’s thumbnail to create a selection.

-- Go to Image -> Adjustments -> Levels, or press Ctrl + L, and change the Shadows value to 15, and the Gamma value to 0.80.
+Go to Image > Adjustments > Levels, and change the Shadows value to 15, and the Gamma value to 0.80.

 This will darken the colors a bit.

-- Duplicate the grungy background to your document, and place it on top of the Background layer immediately.
+Duplicate the grungy background to your document, and place it on top of the Background layer.
 Move it around or resize it as you like, then, change its Blend Mode to Overlay.

-- Select the “texture” layer, and click on the New Adjustment Layer icon, and add a Hue/Saturation adjustment layer on top of all layers.
+Select the texture layer, and click the New Adjustment Layer icon down the Layers panel, and add a Hue/Saturation adjustment layer on top of all layers.

-The adjustment layers give a nice color tone for the final image.
+The adjustment layers give a nice color tone to the final image.

 And this is the final effect.